 “DUAL DUPLE DUCKS” is the third in this collection.
 Both of them share space with another instance of themselves.
 The really saturated yellow duck shares its bottom bill with itself.
 The pale yellow duck shares its eyeballs with another reflected instance of itself.
 The reflected beak sort of looks like red hair.
 This tessellation is built in symmetry group Cmm, what I like to call Kaleidoscope 3.
 It is built inside a 30/60/90 degree triangle.

-My fourth attempt was using symmetry group P6, a 6-way, a 3-way and a 2-way rotation, within a nod around a hexagon.
-I call this one my favourite half-dozen.
+My fourth attempt was using symmetry group P6, a 6-way, a 3-way and a 2-way rotation, in a circuit around a hexagon.
+I call this symmetry group my favourite half-dozen.
 This ducky tessellation is called “FLOWER BILL DUCKY”.
 An unusual white outline, for me anyhow, a lumpy ducky, six of them with beaks all wedged-in together, pinkish in colour, so much so that it looks like they are hiding behind a flower.

 “BRAIN BUCKET DUCK”, a slow whiz-by and a gander at the one/many ducks in the race.
 One watching, one participating.
 Two ducks in this P1 symmetry group, a simple Up/Down, Left/Right translation (repetition) of the characters in a group.
 This is number five in the series, I was wondering how far I could get with this topic.
 Seems to the end.

 The sixth one in the collection is challenging me for a title.
 “DUCK IN DISGUISE”, it is for now.
 Trying to look human with his undershirt.
 Might be sensitive to the sun, got too close to some Giant Hogweed.
-The tessellation was built using symmetry group P2, which uses a parallelogram with a two-way rotation point in the middle.
+The tessellation was built using symmetry group P2, which uses a parallelogram with alternating two-way rotation points.

 Versatile creatures, underwater forays, swimmers, waddling land strolls and flight.
 Well, the non rubber ducky one that is.
 And versatile shapes, rounds and peaks, curves and wedges, all molding themselves into perfectly nested shapes.
 “DRAKE AND DAUGHTER” is the title here, a tessellation in symmetry group P3, three different three-way rotation points.